Our Demo Team

 As a world traveler, his exposure to different cultures and their unique ways of expressing ideas and emotions through artistic means has enriched and broadened his view on the world and its anthropomorphic landscape.
 Encountering the world's amazing flora and fauna along his life's journey has also influenced his love of color and natural forms.

 David is a self-taught flame-working glass artist who first started working on a torch in 1998.
 In 2008, he began a two year apprenticeship in "hot glass", where he applied his knowledge of flame-working to this new and exciting medium.
 In 2010 he began working with the Morean Arts Center as the Hot Shop & Glass Studio Technician.
-He is currently the Morean Arts Center's Hot Shop & Glass Studio Assistant Manager, where he also creates his art during glassblowing demonstrations with his apprentice, Edel Walker.
+Currently a demo-artist, he creates his art during glassblowing demonstrations with fellow glass-artist and his one-time apprentice, Edelweis Walker.

 Jeremiah Jacobs was born in 1983 and grew up in rural Wisconsin.
 In 2000, he took an interest in his high school ceramics program, and he has been a practicing potter ever since.
 Shortly after high school, Jeremiah attended the School of The Art Institute of Chicago where he took a great interest in Athenian vase technique, this influence can still be heavily seen in Jeremiah's work today.
 For many years Jeremiah Apprenticed in potteries around the country from Maine to Hawaii, and just about everywhere in between.
 In 2011, he took a position as a resident artist at the Craftsman House Gallery.
 This position introduced Jeremiah to the Warehouse Arts District here in St. Petersburg, Florida where he now lives and works.